-When you cold call a prospect, the contact will have their guard up at a medium level when they answer the phone.
+When you are cold calling a prospect, the contact will have their guard up at a medium level when they answer the phone.
 Everything that you say will either increase or decrease their guardedness.
 If you can simply improve your ability to not trigger their guard so that it either stays level or decreases, you will greatly improve your ability to establish conversations when sales prospecting.

 Why does this happen?

 Let’s first make clear that we are talking about cold calling here, not calling prospects that you know or calling warm leads.
-As a result these prospects do not know who you are.
+As a result, these prospects do not know who you are.

-When you add all that up, if the prospect does not recognize you when they answer the phone, their guard will immediately go to a medium level as they begin to wonder if you are one of the many sales people that they end up on the phone with and if you are going to try to take and waste their time.
+When you add all that up, if the prospect does not recognize you when they answer the phone, their guard will immediately go to a medium level as they begin to wonder if you are one of the many salespeople that they end up on the phone with and if you are going to try to take and waste their time.

 You are a business person.
-Not a sales person.
+Not a salesperson.

-With that being said, start to think of yourself as a business person, not a sales person.
-A sales person is one of the pesky callers that calls the prospect with an annoying, time wasting pitch and a product that they usually do not need.
+With that being said, start to think of yourself as a business person, not a salesperson.
+A salesperson is one of the pesky callers that calls the prospect with an annoying, time-wasting pitch and a product that they usually do not need.

-A business person works for a company that can help the prospect, doesn’t have an annoying, time wasting pitch, and has a product that the prospect needs and that can help them.
+A business person works for a company that can help the prospect, doesn’t have an annoying, time-wasting pitch, and has a product that the prospect needs and that can help them.

 How to sound like a business person.

-Here are some quick tips that take you from sounding like a sales person to sounding like a business person.
+Here are some quick tips that take you from sounding like a salesperson to sounding like a business person.

 Another way to go is to stick your head in the door and ask if they have a moment or if you have caught them in the middle of anything.
 Once they confirm that they have a moment, you can proceed and enter the office and you have just bought yourself a few minutes.